PX4/PX4-user_guide/en/ros2/user_guide.md

 ## Installation & Setup

-The supported ROS 2 platforms for PX4 development are ROS 2 "Humble" on Ubuntu 22.04, and ROS 2 "Foxy" on Ubuntu 20.04.
+The supported and recommended ROS 2 platform for working with PX4 is ROS 2 "Humble" LTS on Ubuntu 22.04.

-ROS 2 "Humble" is recommended because it is the current ROS 2 LTS distribution.
+::: tip
-ROS 2 "Foxy" reached end-of-life in May 2023, but is still stable and works with PX4.
+If you're working on Ubuntu 20.04 we recommend you update to Ubuntu 22.04.

-::: info
+In the meantime you can use ROS 2 "Foxy" with [Gazebo Classic](../sim_gazebo_classic/index.md) on Ubuntu 20.04.
-Ubuntu 20.04 and Foxy are needed if you want to use [Gazebo Classic](../sim_gazebo_classic/index.md).
+Note that ROS 2 "Foxy" reached end-of-life in May 2023, but is (at time of writing) still stable and works with PX4.
 :::

 To setup ROS 2 for use with PX4: